nitin-787/Luxxy-787/README.md

 <br/>
 <br/>

-## I'm a Gamer, Writer, Developer, and Teacher!!
+## I'm a Gamer, Shayer, Developer, and Teacher!!

 <!-- - 🔭 I’m currently working -->
 <!-- - 👯I’m looking to collaborate with other developers . -->